EvolaDev/Beru/README.md

 # Beru
-Simple lending with on scss, js and HTML imports as components base
+Simple landing with on scss, js and HTML imports as components base